Pantegana/knn_c/README.md

 # knn_c

-An implementation of the KNN algorithm in C, just tome code I wrote as an excercise.
+An implementation of the KNN algorithm in C for the MNIST dataset, just some code I wrote as an excercise.